textpattern/textpattern.github.io/administration/plugins-panel.md

 5. Select the 'Install' button to finish installation and add plugin to the plugin list table.
 6. When ready, activate the plugin in the **Active** column in the plugin list table.

-Most of that is pretty straight forward, but let's touch upon steps 1, 2, and 4 a bit more...
+Most of that is pretty straight forward, but let's touch upon steps 1, 2, and 4 a bit more…

 ### Finding plugins